LIANYUNGANG DAPU METAL CO.LTD

 Reference Sources

-1. Zinc Alloys vs Stainless Steel: Stainless steel offers superior corrosion resistance, strength, and durability compared to zinc alloys.
-Zinc alloys are cheaper and easier to work with but are more prone to rust when exposed to moisture.
+2. Zinc Alloys vs Stainless Steel (precisecast.com): Zinc alloys are cheaper and easier to work with but are more prone to corrosion compared to stainless steel.
+Zinc alloys are preferred for cost-sensitive, large-scale manufacturing.

 Frequently Asked Questions (FAQs)